 - Toe warmers and Hand warmers (for cold days)

 - Ski Helmets (You can rent ski helmets but I recommend buying your own.
 You can usually buy discounted ski helmets from Backcountry.com)

 About Joanna Y

-Joanna is an Instagram fashion influencer, wife, and stay at home mom, who is passionate about style.
-She is an avid traveler, a voracious reader, an over-zealous coffee table book collector, and has a weakness for chai lattes, pink peonies and anything with a monogram.
-She is a former NYC Public Relations Executive, with a Masters Degree from the Annenberg School and B.A. from UCLA, having graduated Phi Beta Kappa and Summa Cum Laude.
-Joanna started her Instagram fashion page to document her own personal style and share her favorite tips and finds.
+Joanna is the Content Creator behind My Candid Closet, an Instagram feed following her detail-obsessed, chronically overdressed day to day life and travels featuring collaborations with fashion and lifestyle brands.
+She is a passionate mother, a voracious reader, an overzealous coffee table book collection and has a weakness for pink peonies and anything with a monogram.
+A former Public Relations Executive, Joanna started her Instagram feed to document her own personal style and share her favorite tips and finds.
+Instagram: @mycandidcloset

 Suburbs 101 is an online lifestyle guide for the New York Suburbs of Westchester County, Long Island, Fairfield County and Northern New Jersey.
 Get the inside scoop on what it’s really like to live in the New York suburbs through our interviews with local suburbanites and features on Food, Fashion, Home, Travel, and Local Events.
 Be sure to Follow Us on Instagram, Like Us on Facebook and subscribe to our Monthly Newsletter.